lstrojny/uffff/README.md

 }
 ```

-If the field could be nullable, there is a `_nullable` equivalent.
+If the field could be nullable, there is an equivalent `_or_null` function.

 ```php
 Ufff\unicode_or_null(?string $value): ?string